numlinalg/RLinearAlgebra.jl/docs/src/manual/compression.md

 ## Multiplying your CompressorRecipe
 Once you have your `CompressorRecipe` you can multiply it to any matrix/vector just as you would any matrix object, using either the `mul!` or `*` functions.
 You can also take transposes of the `CompressorRecipe` just as you would any other matrix object.
 Just like in `LinearAlgebra`, the `mul!` function should be used when you have preallocated an output array and the `*` function should be used when you have not.
+!!! note "Effect of Cardinality on Multiplication"
+    Provided the dimensions align you can provide a compressor to the left or right of a matrix or vector regardless of the `Cardinality`.

 ## Updating update_compressor!
 Because most compression techniques are randomized, it is likely that once you have a